Audio/MIDI multitrack recording software

 • If it's an audio track: engage the Mon button to switch on Soft Monitoring.

-The audio track that's recording isn't 'soft monitored' (you'd hear the practice mode track twice if it did).
+The audio track that's recording isn't "soft monitored" (you'd hear the practice mode track twice if it were).

 Note: this doesn't work with VariSpeed.